Medicare or your insurance plan may pay for this screening if you:

 3. Reports may be sent to you and the physician of your choice.

-4. Insurance is not filed for these screening packages.
+4. Insurance is not filed for most* screening packages.
 Payment is through cash or check at Baptist Medical Center.
-Payment at Baptist Medical Clinic locations includes cash, check or debit / credit cards.
+Payment at Baptist Medical Clinic locations includes cash, check or debit / credit cards.* Insurance is filed for the Lung Select LDCT screening.

 See all Baptist's Healthy Life Screening Programs